Shop by Price

 Kitemare was created by kite instructors to educate visitors like yourself to help you get started right.
 It seems that the goal of most sites is only to zap your credit card.

-This site is loaded with valuable detailed kiteboarding information and we hope you'll take a bit of time and continue to explore and learn.
+This site is loaded with valuable, detailed kiteboarding information with the hope that you'll take to time to learn the right way.

 Step 1.
 Get a trainer-kite and practice